January 2024 Info Sheet

 - Critically analyze environmental and socioeconomic factors in Brazil that are associated with a high prevalence and geographic distribution of diseases.

 - Identify population characteristics associated with disease morbidity and mortality.

 - Foster lasting academic collaborations and joint research projects between Harvard and Brazilian participants, strengthening personal networks throughout Brazil and internationally.

-At the end of the course students will present and discuss the results of their project with the entire class.
-Throughout this course the student will have an opportunity to interact with faculty from Harvard as well as faculty, public health workers, researchers, and students from Brazil.
+At the end of the course, students will present and discuss their projects.
+Throughout this course, students will have an opportunity to interact with faculty from Harvard as well as faculty, public health workers, researchers, and students from Brazil.